rdnewman/loba/README.md

 Loba will always write to STDOUT (i.e., `puts`).

 Loba will work equally well with or without Rails.
-If Rails is present, in addition to STDOUT, Loba will also always write to `Rails.logger.debug`.
+If Rails is present, in addition to STDOUT, Loba can also be made to write to `Rails.logger.debug`.

 Loba uses the [rainbow gem](https://rubygems.org/gems/rainbow) to help make trace statements more visible.